 Men’s Breakfasts: held monthly on the second Saturday of each month (usually!)
 All men are invited to attend and are encouraged to bring a friend, son, grandson, neighbor, etc. The food is excellent, the company is terrific and the Spirit is present.
 They are at 7 A.M. in the Atrium.

-Cursillo is a movement of the church, whose purpose is to help Christians understand their callings to be Christian leaders.
+Cursillo is a movement of the church, with the purpose of helping Christians understand their calling to be Christian leaders.
 It begins with a weekend away.
-For more information contact Becky Ford, call the church office or visit SCCursillo.com
+For more information contact Becky Ford, call the church office, or visit SCCursillo.com